stackcouture/stackcouture/README.md

 *Designing scalable, secure, and automated infrastructure with precision.*
 ---
+Experienced Senior Software Engineer (DevOps) with 5+ years of total IT experience, including 4 years in DevOps, specializing in cloud infrastructure, CI/CD automation and Infrastructure as Code (IaC).

+My journey into DevOps began with a curiosity about how small pieces of infrastructure come together to power large-scale systems.
+Before transitioning fully into DevOps, I developed dynamic web applications and CRM solutions using PHP and MySQL, which gave me a strong foundation in backend development, problem-solving and system design.

+Over the past few years, I’ve built and automated cloud-native environments on AWS, streamlined CI/CD pipelines and containerized applications to simplify and accelerate deployments.
+Along the way, I discovered a deep passion for DevSecOps — integrating security, automation and observability into every stage of the delivery lifecycle.

-Experienced Senior Software Engineer (DevOps) with 5+ years of hands-on experience in cloud infrastructure, CI/CD automation, and infrastructure as code.
-Skilled in AWS, Kubernetes (EKS), Terraform, Jenkins, Docker, Helm, and ArgoCD, with proven success in building secure, scalable, and automated deployment pipelines.
+Skilled in AWS, Kubernetes (EKS), Terraform, Jenkins, Docker, Helm and ArgoCD, I have a proven record of building secure, scalable and automated deployment pipelines that support high-availability systems.

-Possess a strong foundation in software engineering and application delivery, complemented by deep expertise in infrastructure automation, containerization, and cloud-native development.

 Since November 2024, I have been on a planned career break for family responsibilities while continuing to upskill.
-I am currently preparing for the CKA (Certified Kubernetes Administrator) certification, building reusable Terraform modules, and exploring GitOps workflows to stay aligned with industry best practices.
+During this period, I’ve been:

+- 🧠 Preparing for the **Certified Kubernetes Administrator (CKA)** certification
+- 🏗️ Building **reusable Terraform modules** for infrastructure automation
+- 🚀 Exploring **GitOps workflows** and **advanced CI/CD design patterns**
+- ☁️ Expanding expertise across **Azure** and **GCP**, focusing on **multi-cloud architectures** and **IaC-driven reliability**

 I'm now actively seeking opportunities where I can contribute to cloud-native, automation-driven teams and deliver meaningful infrastructure outcomes.
 ---